gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 ---------------

 :term:`CIME` has the flexibility to support numerous model resolutions.
-To see the grids that are currently supported, use the following command
+To see the grids that are currently supported, use the following command:

 .. code-block:: console

-   cd $SRCROOT/cime/scripts
+   cd $MRWROOT/cime/scripts
    ./query_config --grids

 This should show the a list of available grids for this release.

 .. code-block:: console